Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/networkPerformance.md

 A good analogy of this would be if you were watching your friend at a marathon in which the start and finish line were at the same location, and you stayed there to time them start and finish.
 If your friend takes a super long time to finish, you have no idea if they just suck and are a slow runner, or maybe they are a fast runner but just stopped midway through the race to buy and eat a hot dog.

 As such the RTT time is often measured in practice using the `ping` command on terminal, because if Host $A$ sends a `ping` to Host $B$, $B$ will immediately fire back a `ping` response to $A$, which minimizes the processing time and gives a good insight into the underlying network performance.
-Note however, that *technically* `ping` time and RTT for a process are not the same, as `ping` uses a special type of packet (Internet Control Message Protocol, which we will discuss in the futurue), and may be treated differently for this reason.
+Note however, that *technically* `ping` time and RTT for a process are not the same, as `ping` uses a special type of packet (Internet Control Message Protocol, which we will discuss in the future), and may be treated differently for this reason.
 In practice though, `ping` gives a good enough metric to get an idea of network performance.

 So we know that there is delay in moving from point $A$ to point $B$, but where does this delay come from?
 There are $4$ main types of delay that cause problems that we will discuss, that have varying degrees of difficulty to calculate or estimate.

-### Propogation Delay
+### Propagation Delay

-The most fundemental type of delay is probably the most straightforward to understand in that any time we send data, the data actually needs to *physically* travel to the destination.
+The most fundamental type of delay is probably the most straightforward to understand in that any time we send data, the data actually needs to *physically* travel to the destination.

-> **Definition**: The *propogation delay* of a packet sent along a network, is the amount of time the data spends traveling along links, notated as $d_{\text{prop}}$
+> **Definition**: The *propagation delay* of a packet sent along a network, is the amount of time the data spends traveling along links, notated as $d_{\text{prop}}$

 This speed at which a message travels is heavily reliant on how you are sending it; for example, if you sent a piece of paper mail via USPS, it would probably arrive faster than via horseback.
 In the same way, Wi-Fi, Copper Cables, Fiber Optic, etc. all send their information at different speeds.
 This is (apparently) represented in terms of the percent at which data travels at the speed of light called the "velocity factor"[^2].

 Fiber Optic cable, for example, transmits its data at $\frac{2}{3}$ the speed of light.
 However, for our purposes we know that nothing can travel faster than the speed of light, so this will provide a fine enough lower bound.

 > **Example**: Originally, the League of Legends servers were hosted in Los Angeles.
-If I played from Newark NJ, provide a lower bound of the propogation delay I could experience (ie: no matter how good my connection is, assuming there is literally no other source of delay, what can my `ping` time never be better than)
+If I played from Newark NJ, provide a lower bound of the propagation delay I could experience (ie: no matter how good my connection is, assuming there is literally no other source of delay, what can my `ping` time never be better than)
 {{% callout info %}}
 <details>
 <summary>Answer</summary>